-James is a radio futurologist, and is Managing Director of media.info, the media information website.
+James is a radio futurologist - a writer, consultant and public speaker on radio’s future.
+He is also Managing Director of media.info, the media information website.

-He was a founder of the hybrid radio technology association RadioDNS and was an Elected Trustee of the UK Radio Academy.
-He is an Associate Member of the International Academy of Digital Arts and Sciences, and was made an Honorary Life Member of the UK's Student Radio Association.
+He was a founder of the hybrid radio technology association RadioDNS and was an Elected Trustee of the Radio Academy, serving the maximum term.
+He is an Associate Member of the International Academy of Digital Arts and Sciences, and was made an Honorary Life Member of the UK’s Student Radio Association.